 During college, Melanie found herself inspired by Jesuit contemplative practices and liberation theology.
 She spent time learning about the Enneagram and its effects on embodied learning, while also examining her ethnic identity and finding beauty in her own story.
 After serving refugees through an urban service program in St. Louis, MO, she was inspired to do research in Omaha on segregation and social capital among refugees.

 Melanie graduated from Creighton University with a B.A. in Medical Anthropology.
 She spent two years working, splitting her time between medical scribing in a primary care clinic and doing ministry with college sorority and fraternity students.
 During that time, she discerned a call to pursue a vocation as a physician, and is currently working on applications for medical school.

-As the incoming Operations Manager, Melanie is excited to learn new skills and is deeply grateful to Anahi for her patience and gentle teaching.
-She is thrilled to be a part of the Gravity family and looks forward to learning from our friends as she begins to interact with them.
+As the Operations Manager, Melanie brought energy and productivity to our office.
+She is thrilled to be a part of the Gravity family and has loved learning from our friends through her calls, emails, and interactions with them.